Useful Notes / Maginot Line

 - The Ardennes Forest, south of the northern plains and north of the Maginot Line.
-The Ardennes isn't just a forest: its a rugged, hilly, wooded country with a couple of single-tracked railway lines and a few bad roads and cliffs.
+The Ardennes isn't just a forest: its a rugged, hilly, wooded country with a couple of single-tracked railway lines and a few bad roads.
 This is not good tank country, and attacking through there with just half of Germany's forces would require every motor vehicle in Germany to have the slighest chance of keeping the advance supplied.
 In World War One the French attempted to invade Germany through here (to cut off the German force that they anticipated would soon invade northern Belgium) and failed miserably.

 The French high command expected that the Germans would attack through the northern Belgian plains, because this is the non-insane plan - and the one that worked Last Time.
 They were also aware that the Germans were really good at tank-supported direct artillery attacks upon tactical strongpoints.
 Given just how strong the French artillery force was, to overcome it they would need the advantage of relatively flat terrain - so they'd have to go through the north.
 In comparison, they thought that launching a major attack through the Ardennes was simply impossible - not least because of the German Army's horrific logistic troubles supplying troops through the region in World War Onenote

 So what did the Germans do in the Battle of France